FoamScience/openfoam-apptainer-packaging/docs.md

   projects:
     test:
       base_container: opencfd-openfoam
-      definition: projects/test.def # This is always relative to CWD (original_dir)
+      definition: projects/test.def # This is always relative to the current working directory
       build_args:
         branch:
           - master
           #- dev
 ```

-The build playbook will then create `containers/projects/test-master.sif` for you.
+`hpcTainers` will then create `containers/projects/test-master.sif` for you.

 The `build_args` in each project's description is **optional** but can be useful
 when building different container versions of the same project.
 A popular use case is to